yohasebe/rginger/README.md

 RGinger takes an English sentence and gives correction and rephrasing suggestions for it using Ginger proofreading API.
 It can be used both as a Ruby library and a command line application.

+**IMPORTANT**<br />
+Version 0.1.5 dropped `rephrase` option and `Rginger#rephrase` function because the API endpoint for these is no longer functioning.
+The relevant documentation in this readme will be kept as it was for the time being though.

 ## Installation

     $ gem install rginger